Home

 What environmental assessments have been done to date and have they been done by third party experts?

-DND acknowledges and respects the thriving biodiversity and ecosystem at Hartlen Point.
+The Department of National Defence (DND) acknowledges and respects the thriving biodiversity and ecosystem at Hartlen Point.

 On behalf of DND, third party, unbiased, experts have conducted a number of environmental studies over four seasons: